byStrange/strange-js/README.md

 ```

 # class-names
-Now you can use responsive class names and control where to use class names
+Now you can use responsive class names and control where to use class names.
 for example
 ```html
 	<div :sm:small :md:big class="container"></div>